axelvestberg/chatty-api-rails/README.md

 - Create a background job to fetch todays data and delete old data
 - Render a page with information on root url
 - Make it generalized for all channels
+- Fix the error of not being able to fetch one program / channel - channel/1 program/2

+## DONE

 This README would normally document whatever steps are necessary to get the